2play/Armbian-Setup-for-RetroPie/README.md

 # Armbian-Setup-for-RetroPie
-bash script for retropie on the  tinkerboard
+setup.sh is a bash script for retropie on the  tinkerboard

+all aother files are the change i've make for baground music or other extra